-We can’t resist this classic French crème caramel recipe infused with cardamom and vanilla, from Héloïse Brion’s beautiful new cookbook ‘Miss Maggie’s Kitchen’
+We can’t resist this classic French crème caramel recipe infused with cardamom and vanilla, from Héloïse Brion’s beautiful cookbook ‘Miss Maggie’s Kitchen’

 IMAGE: © CHRISTOPHE ROUÉ

 Named after her maternal grandmother, Héloïse Brion’s classic crème caramel recipe holds a special place in her heart.
-We love her philosophy on food and life, as she shares in her beautiful new cookbook Miss Maggie’s Kitchen: “Sharing is essential in my life—a favourite spot; a moment halfway around the world or at the local café; ideas and dreams; expertise; and, especially, beloved recipes and good meals.
+We love her philosophy on food and life, as she shares in her beautiful cookbook Miss Maggie’s Kitchen: “Sharing is essential in my life—a favourite spot; a moment halfway around the world or at the local café; ideas and dreams; expertise; and, especially, beloved recipes and good meals.
 The meal is a universal shared moment.

 “In the kitchen and around the table, we experience a wide range of emotions together with those we love; these essential life lessons make us who we are.
 Meals also evoke memories—a scent can catch us by surprise and remind us of an event, place, or person that had seemed buried in our minds.
 That is the power of food.”